 When to use does

-Does is nothing more than a conjugation of the verb ‘do’, which also means to perform, act or undertake any task or activity, either of one’s own free will or that of another person.
-It is used with the third person to form various types of sentences.
-Let us now see where to use ‘does’ in our sentences:
+Does is nothing more than a conjugation of the verb ‘do’, which also means to perform, act or undertake any task or activity, but it is used with the third person singular.
+This verb is useful in various types of sentences and solves many of the main student queries about when to apply does and do depending on the grammatical context.

 To create interrogative sentences:uses verb does